buenon/scratchpads/README.md

 ### Remove scratchpad files
 * Run the command "Scratchpads: Remove scratchpads" from the Command Palette

-*\* Removing scratchpad files loops through all the open tabs and closes the scratchpad ones before deleting the files (might seem wierd)*
+*\* Removing scratchpad files loops through all the open tabs and closes the scratchpad ones before deleting the files (might seem weird)*

 ### Add a new file type to the list
 * Run the command "Scratchpads: New scratchpad" from the Command Palette